MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ### Limitations

 If the target object is moved, for absolute accuracy, the author or operator needs to clear the SR mesh when you rescan the anchor.
-To clear the SR mesh, on HoloLens, go to Settings, select Holograms, and then select Clear all holograms.
+To clear the SR mesh, on HoloLens, go to **Settings**, select **Holograms**, and then select **Clear all holograms**.

 > [!NOTE]
 > This will clear all cached locations of all holograms you may have placed in other running HoloLens applications.